NataliaVelasquez18/Employee-database/README.md

 # Employee Database with SQL

-Building a database in SQL using PostgreSQL, retrieve some data, and provide analysis and recommendations.
+Building a database in SQL using PostgreSQL, retrieving data from business questions, and provide recommendations.

 ---